Skip to Content

 The first question to ask yourself is where in the world isn’t seeing significant amounts of snow and rain in January?
 Australia will do.

-Falls Festival tours to Lorne, Marion Bay, Byron Bay and Fremantle from the 29th of December right through to the 8th of January giving you plenty of places to choose from.
+Falls Festival tours to Lorne, Marion Bay, Byron Bay and Fremantle from the end of December right through the first week of January giving you plenty of places to choose from.

 Falls Festival is one of the only music festivals in January around the world.